Police in multiple parishes arrested 2 suspects in connection with 60 burglaries

-CATAHOULA PARISH, La (07/17/19)–A team effort of multiple parish police have been looking for the suspects involved in over 60 burglaries in the state of Louisiana.
-Two suspects, Arrested and yanked out of a burglary ring that’s plagued businesses in Louisiana.
-Detectives say these suspects committed more than sixty burglaries over the last year.
+CATAHOULA PARISH, La (07/17/19)– Investigators say it was a team effort of multiple parish police departments to find the suspects involved in over 60 burglaries in the state of Louisiana.

+Two suspects are under arrest, accused of running a burglary ring that’s plagued businesses in Louisiana.
+Detectives say these suspects committed more than 60 burglaries over the last year.

 “It’s just like they were staying one step ahead of us.
 They hit a store, then they hit us and then they would go to LaSalle or Rapides, they were just bouncing around,” said Toney Edwards, Sheriff of Catahoula Parish.